cstiago/delugerpg-cheats/README.md

 When found, it uses Ultra Balls for retros and Master Balls for legendaries.
 Make sure to buy a few of each in the market.

-It returns to the map automatically and starts the search again.
+After the catch, it returns to the map automatically and starts the search again.

+Make sure to keep *Enable Keyboard Navigation?* option enabled!

 ### Auto Trainer

-Keeps training the first pokémon of your team.

-Its based on the training accounts by [Sugus2](https://www.delugerpg.net/viewtopic.php?t=6).
+Keeps leveling the first pokémon of your team based on the training accounts by [Sugus2](https://www.delugerpg.net/viewtopic.php?t=6).

 Set the desired type in the userscript and battle.